-Known as ‘The Land of the Morning Calm’, South Korea has been one of the most popular places to teach English abroad for ages.
-It’s like the goldilocks of countries for TEFL teachers due to its great pay, reasonable visa requirements and plenty of perks and benefits.
+Known as ‘The Land of the Morning Calm’, South Korea is the goldilocks of countries for TEFL teachers due to its great pay, reasonable visa requirements, and plenty of perks and benefits.
 To those who live there it’s a world full of Korean BBQ, K-pop culture and fashion!

 Our 12-month internship in South Korea includes 120-Hours of TEFL training and then you’ll be jetting off to South Korea to spend 12 months immersing yourself in the culture and teaching English in a local school.
 To top it off, you’ll be paid up to $1900/month, receive free accommodation plus a one-way flight reimbursement.
 Sign me up!

 If that’s not enough to sell you on TEFL in South Korea, we know the next 10 reasons will:

 If you’re lucky enough to land a TEFL job in South Korea, chances are your housing will be included too.
 Plus, you’ll have cheap bills and a decent wage – we’re sold already

 From Korean comfort foods such as Kimchi and BBQ beef to the appropriately named Hangover Stew, you’ll spend days roaming street markets sampling your way through an amazing array of flavours.

 When we say amazing, we really mean it!
 You’ll get to see everything from cherry blossoms in spring and flower fields in summer, to colourful foliage in autumn and a white wonderland in winter.